KartikPandeyindia/home-brewed_data_structures/README.md

 ### 07/10/23
 I should still learn to write leetcode problems in C++.
 Because it just happens to be more popular; I would benefit more from learning a shared language than one that is foreign.
 I am very certain of one thing, that you write code for others.

+### 10/10/24
+A long break, It has been a year since I last updated this.
+1. I always wanted to learn DSA, but I believe I was intimidated by the challenge it posed.
+I thought, I must have something missing like a background in more abstract mathematics or maybe a refresher in programming language.
+But, now that I am certain, that is not the case.
+I know now that I have to leverage a peculiar "intuitive jump" in training myself some of these out-of-reach concepts, and not get dissuaded by the challenged.
+2. Refering to the note on 22/09/23.
+I know now, how I could be able to evoke all the concept fluently and concurrently in my mindspace.
+I am positive on my abilities to do that now.
+To say more about how, it that these concepts exist in our mind as mathematical wrangled abstract sets, which have been beautifully wrapped and presented by educative material.
+To get hands-on with them, break apart and rebuild them, tinker and mingle them, manipulate, transform and reinterpret them... is how we derive more command and expertise over these concepts.
+This takes a long time with no end criteria.

+One more thing, I don't know, how I was pursuing this study earlier.
+However, I would like to disclose that from now here too.
+It just helps me get the perspective right after a long break like this.

+* I am following an NPTEL course [link](https://youtube.com/playlist?list=PLyqSpQzTE6M9DKhN7z2fOpKTJWu-639_P&feature=shared).
+* I stan this material online [link](https://cp-algorithms.com/index.html)
+* What I want to religiously follow is a textbook [link](https://www.cs.princeton.edu/~wayne/kleinberg-tardos/)
+* And this culminates into practicing problems at Leetcode [link](https://leetcode.com/studyplan/top-interview-150/)